ampproject/amppackager/README.md

 `max-age` of `345600` (4 days).
 For SXGs shorter than that, the Google AMP Cache will treat them as if unsigned (by showing an AMP Viewer).

+#### How does `amppackager` process a document it cannot sign?

+Packager will respond to every request with either a signed document, an unsigned document, or an error.

+It will sign every document it can.
+It may, however, decide not to, for a number of reasons: the certificate may be invalid, the page may not be a valid AMP page, the page may not be an AMP page at all, the page may be 4MB or larger, etc.

+If packager cannot sign the document but can fetch it, it will proxy the document unsigned.

+If there was a problem with the gateway fetch request, or with the original request, packager will respond with an HTTP error, and log the problem to stdout.

+You can monitor the packager's error rates, as well as the rates of signed vs unsigned documents, via the tools discussed in the next section.

+Specifically, you can monitor the requests that resulted in a signed or an unsigned document via `documents_signed_vs_unsigned` metric, and the ones that resulted in an error - via `total_requests_by_code_and_url` metric.

 #### Monitoring `amppackager` in production via its Prometheus endpoints

-Once you've run the `amppackager` server in production, you may want to monitor its health and performance.
+Once you've run the `amppackager` server in production, you may want to [monitor](monitoring.md) its health and performance.
 You may also monitor the performance of the underlying requests to the AMP document server.
 You can monitor both servers via the [Prometheus](https://prometheus.io/) endpoints provided by `amppackager`.
 A few examples of questions you can answer:

 *  Is `amppackager` up and running?
 *  How many requests has it processed since it's been up?